myselfusman/first-git-repo/README.md

 # first-git-repo
 This is my first Git repo for practice only.
+I will be practice my commands here in this repo.